Understand how apprenticeships and traineeships work

 Read more about eligibility and requirements.

-School-based apprenticeships and traineeships have extra requirements to do with school support, parental consent and timetables.
+School-based apprenticeships and traineeships have extra requirements that relate to school support, parental consent and timetables.

 Length